Python:

 Structures

-· Data structures are containers within which
+· Data structures are specialized storage

 · Terminology